A-Legg/unfinished-asteroids/Chapter-2,-Scaling.md

-Have the setup gone well?
+Has the setup gone well?

 You have probably noticed that the game is running in a small window which is quite not acceptable.